rich-murphey/gnu-graphics/README.md

 ## Gnu Graphics

-GNU Graphics is a standard Unix Version 7 plotting utility written by Rich Murphey, initially to produce graphics for his doctoral dissertation.
+GNU Graphics is a workalike open-source replacemenmt for the Unix Version 7 OS plotting utilities, written by Rich Murphey.\
+He wrote them initially to produce graphics for his doctoral dissertation.
 He assigned the copyright to the Free Software Foundation, and it was later extended and renamed GNU Plotutils.

-It adopts the unix tool philosophy of small simple commands which can be piped together in various ways to ccomplish more complext tasks.
+They adopt the unix tool philosophy of small simple commands which can be piped together in various ways to ccomplish more complext tasks.
 Unix Version 7 defined a device independent plot file format.
 This facilitated developing support for new